webpack/webpack.js.org/DISCUSSION.md

 > probably a better way to go as it would do many of the same things for us
 > without as much overhead.
 We'd lose some control over the nitty-gritty bits
 > but we'd be passing over a lot of work over to `gatsby`.

+__UPDATE__

+This is now working via dual configs exported as an array from `webpack.prod.js`.
+The site is now a both a statically generated site as well as an SPA (once you've entered any given page).
+The last key piece of the build process (besides figuring out markdown parsing) would be to incorporate an Service Worker making the site a full PWA (and knocking out that issue).

 ## Versioning & Releases